cloudevents/spec/cloudevents/SDK.md

 account the spec version, and all the requirements put in-place by the spec at each version.

+SDKs SHOULD perform validation on context attribute values provided to it by the SDK user.
+This will help ensure that only valid CloudEvents are generated.

 ## Documentation

 Each SDK must provide examples using at least HTTP transport of: